 But there’s another important timing restriction to consider.
 If you take a distribution from an IRA and roll over the funds to another IRA, you can’t use the rollover technique again for the same IRA for at least one year, unless a special exception applies—for example, if an IRA custodian becomes insolvent.
 The one-year clock starts ticking on the date of the IRA distribution.

 For example, let’s say that you currently have two IRAs we’ll call IRA-1 and IRA-2.
-On July 1, 2012, you receive a distribution from IRA-1 and roll over the funds tax-free into a new IRA, called IRA-3.
-Due to the one-year rule, you can’t roll over funds from either IRA-1 or IRA-3 until July 1, 2013.
-However, you can still roll over funds from IRA-2 into any other IRA at any time, because you did not transfer any funds into or out of that account within the previous year.
+On July 1, 2015, you receive a distribution from IRA-1 and roll over the funds tax-free into a new IRA, called IRA-3.
+Due to the one-year rule, you can’t roll over funds from either IRA-1 or IRA-3 until July 1, 2016.
+Furthermore, under a recent Tax Court case and subsequent IRA ruling, this restriction applies to IRAs you own, not just the one previously used in a rollover.

 Note that the one-year limit on IRA-to-IRA rollovers doesn’t apply to distributions from company plans.
 Therefore, you can make as many 401(k)-to-IRA rollovers in a year as you want, as long as you are otherwise eligible.